ViralNotPrasad/DiscourseVisualizer-/README.md

 * flask/analytics.py - Generates corpus level statistics about the data collected, along with relevance labels
 * flask/exit_processing.py - Conducts analytics on the time/interaction data which was collected
 during the user interaction phase, and the entry form results (stored as form_result.pickle).
+* plots.ipynb - code to generate the plots from the data